Security Advisories

 Description

-A vulnerability regarding improper neutralization of input during web page generation was found in the linqi application.
+A vulnerability regarding improper neutralization of input during web page generation was found in linqi.
 The endpoint /api/DocumentTemplate/{GUID} is susceptible to Cross-Site Scripting (XSS).
 This allows an attacker to execute malicious scripts in a victim's browser.

 Solution (Patch)